rohittt11/Event_management/README.md

 - **Non-existent Event ID**: Returns 404 Not Found.
 - **Failed Email Delivery**: Returns 500 Internal Server Error.

-## Acknowledgements

-Special thanks to the open-source communities and documentation authors whose tools and guidance were invaluable in developing this project.

 ## Thank You
 Thank you for considering my project.
 I appreciate the opportunity to showcase my work and look forward to any feedback or further discussion.